-The Equal Employment Opportunity Commission (EEOC) administers Title VII of the Civil Rights Act and other federal anti-discrimination laws which generally protect "employees," as opposed to independent contractors or other non-employees.
-This EEOC Independent Contractor Checklist can help you determine whether your household worker is an employee or independent contractor.
+The Equal Employment Opportunity Commission (EEOC) administers Title VII of the Civil Rights Act and other federal anti-discrimination laws which generally protect "employees," as oppose to independent contractors or other non-employees.

 Whether an employer-employee relationship exists depends on specific facts including whether the employer controls the means and manner of an employee's work performance.
-The EEOC Independent Contractor Checklist provides 16 factors for distinguishing between an employee and an independent contractor.
+The EEOC lists 16 factors for distinguishing between an employee and an independent contractor.
 The status of an employee could be established even if only some criteria are met.
 The EEOC stresses that these factors are non-exhaustive and other circumstances might influence a given assessment.